 Middle School Windy Gap 2017

-Upper school students also attend a two-day Spiritual Life Conference during the first semester and then travel off campus by grade during the second semester for a Service Learning Day.
+Middle school students also participate in a grade specific Spiritual Life Day and upper school students attend a two-day Spiritual Life Conference during the first semester and then travel off campus by grade during the second semester for a Service Learning Day.

 Knights Service Hours